alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 Below you'll find my ~unique aggregate of learnings about the business of venture - beyond the "usual" / "technical".

+- "People that scare me" - [Graham Duncan](https://podcasts.apple.com/gb/podcast/362-graham-duncan-talent-is-the-best-asset-class/id863897795?i=1000430803993) on hiring Analysts that are capable of being better than you.

 - "Suck the oxygen out of the air" - [Pat Grady](https://twitter.com/gradypb/status/1500853918036729856?s=20&t=nBg6rHzCk0fTZD5avEMTEg) on winning founder mind share. (about Sarah Guo!)

 - "Do good deals" - Anon on becoming a great investor.
 "Obvious" - but very easy to climb the wrong hill.